FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Implementation

 \paragraph{Environment} The system was implemented through OpenGL framework using CUDA and accelerated by TensorRT with Intel(R) Xeon(R) Gold 6230R CPU @ 2.10GHz (256GB RAM) and one NVIDIA GTX 3090 graphics card.
-For each scene, we trained around 200 epochs for experiment use (about a day).
+For each scene, we trained both the foveal network and the periphery network with 200 epochs.